LabinatorSolutions/boldchess-web-app/README.md

 ## Contribution

 We welcome all developers to contribute to this repository by adding features or fixing bugs.
-The source codes will always be free and open source.

 **List Of Current Contributors:**